kdingn/scheduled-chat-on-discord/README.md

 ## 📌What is this?
-This is scripts for scheduled chat on discord by github actions.
+This is script for scheduled chat on discord by github actions.

 ## 📍How to use
 Set your bot's url as `WEBHOOK_URL` on